devzendo/digimorse/README.md

 ## Project Status
 Project started September 2020.
 Currently in its early development / feasibility study phase.

-Currently in February 2023, I'm working on last part of the transmit chain of major system components, specifically the modulation of channel symbols using Gaussian Frequency Shift Keying.
+Currently in May 2024, I'm working on the receiver, taking audio input and running it through a Fast Fourier Transform to obtain the incoming frequency spectrum.
+I've completed the last part of the transmit chain of major system components, specifically the modulation of channel symbols using Gaussian Frequency Shift Keying.
 The transmit chain from the Arduino-based Morse key interface, keyer protocol decoder, sidetone generator, source encoder and channel encoder (using a CRC and low-density parity-check (LDPC) code) are all done.

 After this, I'll need to modify the transmitter to permit output to a .WAV file, for use in testing the receiver chain.